EthanHunt3r/EthanHunt3r/README.md

 ## About Me

 Final-year IT (Computer Science) student at QUT, graduating mid-2026.
-I work across full-stack development, network security, systems integration, and blockchain — with a habit of building things end-to-end rather than stopping at the prototype stage.
+I work across full-stack development, network security, systems integration, and blockchain, with a habit of building things end-to-end rather than stopping at the prototype stage.

-Outside of study I run my own IT contracting work, deploying and integrating technology stacks for small businesses — POS systems, inventory management, accounting integrations, and everything in between.
+Outside of study I run my own IT contracting work, deploying and integrating technology stacks for small businesses, POS systems, inventory management, accounting integrations, and everything in between.
 I like solving problems that sit at the intersection of code, infrastructure, and people.

 ---